wilsonmar/wilsonmar.github.io/_posts/2021-11-26-python-samples.md

 CODING CONVENTION: Block comments about the program as a whole and each function defined.

 ## "Dunder" variables

+At the top of the program file I added metadata about the file:

 <pre>__repository__ = "https://github.com/wilsonmar/python-samples"
 __author__ = "Wilson Mar"